• ai cyberbullying social media abuse presentation-hinduja

 • "How can we increase empathy, resilience, altruism, self-control, and hope online and offline?"

 Personally, I simply like to live my life in a way that keeps me joyful and young at heart, and helps me to continually see the world and the people in it with awe, wonder, reverence, and thankfulness.
 As I get older, I have to be so intentional to guard against cynicism, busyness, pettiness, pride, apathy, and ingratitude.
 Life is rough and entropy is real, and if I don't actively fight against that tide, everything becomes a chore.
 And I don't want that.
-I am pretty sure you don't either.
-I love reflecting on and chatting about the human condition, and the desires and battles common to us all.
-If you do as well, let's chat!

 Interests